godzilla-reject/fobb/100 Utilities/110 Reference Notes/111 Lists/Conditions List.md

 		- A character under this condition take 1d8 weakness damage when they use a *Spell* action.
 	- **Offenseless**
 		- A character with this condition cannot make attacks.
+	- **Regeneration**
+		- This condition will always have a qualifier.
+A character with this condition heals for a number of tHP at the beginning of each of their turns.
+This healing is equal to the qualifier.
 	- **Unconscious**
 		- A character with this condition is prone, defenseless and offenseless.
 	- **Winded**